MatMath/rpi_HouseAutomation/readme.md

 And using it with: gpio -v, gpio readall, gpio -g mode 2 out, gpio -g write 2 1   (see more at http://wiringpi.com/the-gpio-utility/)
 Benefit: I don't have to use sudo anymore.
 Problem: I don't have an event emitter I have to loop check.

+## Setup of Motion:
+Change the Path of the output to be the same as the AWS sync folder.
+Setup to only capture video of a few sec.
+Changed the Width-Height of the img capture.
+framerate: 5
+minimum_motion_frames: 3

+## Design History:
+Initial design was to use pi-gpui or rpi-gpio to control the GPIO pins, but that was harder than expected since it failed to work and also need SUDO to run and that is bad practice to run Node as sudo.
+So I ended-up using wiringPi as childProcess.
+Trying to use "fswebcam" to capture the frame, but I needed to discard the first few frames so the camera adjust the brightness.
+So a lot of time waisted between frames.
+So I decided to use "Motion" https://motion-project.github.io/ and it was way simpler to setup and use. (so now I dont need my motion sensor anymore, except for the door).